Data Privacy and Security: Legal Strategies Amid Growing Liability Threats

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide general counsel and business legal advisors with an examination of recent legal developments impacting data privacy and security.
+This CLE course will provide general counsel and business legal advisors with an examination of recent legal developments impacting data privacy and security.
 The panel will outline proactive strategies to reduce the likelihood of breach and provide best practices for responding when a data breach occurs.

 - Recent legal developments